conradakunga/Blog/_posts/2025-07-03-writing-debugger-friendly-objects-in-c-net.md

 Given that the craft of software development is by its very nature both a **science** and an art, **problems** (foreseen and otherwise) in code are **inevitable**.

-Thus, it is imperative that not only do you have a good debugger, but a good **debugging experience** as well to help you both understand what is happening under the hood, but also to follow the flow of logic visually.
+Thus, it is imperative that not only do you have a good debugger, but a good **debugging experience** as well to help you both understand what is happening under the hood, but also to **follow the flow of logic visually**.

 Let's take a simple example to illustrate this concept.